Mexican National Light Heavyweight Championship

-The current champion is Esfinge, having defeated Angel de Oro for the championship on May 23, 2023.
-He is the 73rd overall champion and this is his first title reign.
+The current champion is Vegas Depredador, who is in his first reign.
+He won the title by defeating Esfinge at Noche de Campeones on September 25, 2026; he is the 74th overall champion.
 La Parka / L.A.
 Park and Pierroth Jr. are tied for most title reigns, with four reigns; Pierroth Jr. has the shortest reign at no more than 11 days.
 El Dandy's two reigns combine to 1,526 days, the most days for any champion, while the longest continuous reign belongs to Cavernario Galindo, with 1,249 days.